hannako/CV/README.md

 I am a fanatic fact checker.
 I have overseen 45 episode series, and had the opportunity to be a science consultant on a number of factual series.
 I am methodical and meticulous in my approach.

 ###Languages | Frameworks | Databases
-Ruby, Javascript, HTML, CSS
+Ruby, Javascript, JQuery, HTML, CSS
 SQL, ORM's: datamapper and activerecord

 ###Favourite things
-Object Orientated Design
+Object Orientated Design.
-Single Responsibility Principle
+Single Responsibility Principle.
 Test Driven Development, using Rspec, Capybara, Jasmine.
-Agile practices: daily stand-ups, retros and delivering MVPs with an incremental approach to feature addition.
+Agile practices: daily stand-ups, retros, pair programming, and delivering MVPs with an incremental approach to feature addition.

-# Technical Training
+#Technical Training
 Makers Academy (June 2016 – September 2016)

 Here are some projects which illustrate the key values I learnt throughout this course: